hughfdjackson/flywheel/README.md

 ## Test suite and compatability

+The src-test directory holds a test-suite designed ensure that flywheel is working properly.
+The following browsers have been used with this test suite, and passed:
+* Opera 11
+* Safari 5
+* Firefox 4-6
+* IE 6-9
+* Chrome 13

 You're very welcome to [test it yourself](http://hughfdjackson.github.com/flywheel/src-test/SpecRunner.html).
 If you're feeling particularly generous, you could even drop me a line to tell me if there are any problems, or if there's another webbrowser I can add to the compatibility list!